 Chad P. Wick, president and CEO of the KnowledgeWorks Foundation states, “You can’t expect children to learn 21st-century skills in schools built for the 1950s.
 We need schools designed for 21st-century success.”
-Some would argue the meaning and function of the learning environment, as related to the traditional brick and mortar school, is minimal.
-Projects such as the widely successful Hole-in-the-wall Project, where students accomplish amazing levels of learning in far from ideal surroundings, suggests that students learn in any setting, and to a certain extent that is quite true.
+Some would argue the meaning and function of the learning environment is minimal, as related to the traditional brick and mortar school.
+Projects such as the widely successful Hole-in-the-wall Project, where students accomplish amazing levels of learning in far from ideal surroundings, suggests that students learn in any setting – and to a certain extent that is quite true.

-Well, yes, those surroundings do matter – and there is a great deal of research behind that conclusion.
-However, research also shows the best learning environments are not traditional lecture halls and factory-style rooms with rows and rows of desks.
+Surroundings do matter and there is a great deal of research behind that conclusion.
+An overwhelming amount of research also shows the best learning environments are not traditional lecture halls and factory-style rooms with rows and rows of desks.

-Thus, the most meaningful and functional learning environments today foster and support students in the process of constructing their own learning.
-Students are not just empty vessels awaiting knowledge and wisdom transmitted from the teacher.
+The most meaningful and functional learning environments today foster and support students in the process of constructing their own learning.
+Students are not empty vessels awaiting knowledge and wisdom transmitted from the teacher.
 They are active learners.

 Learning environments contribute to the school’s objectives when they are student rather than teacher-centered.
 Unfortunately, despite what research has shown for years, and although a vast majority of educators would readily agree with student-centered school plant design, the transmissive style of instruction by a teacher is still the predominant form of instruction in the majority of schools and universities today.

-A fundamental and informed philosophy of education today affirms that learners construct knowledge.
+A fundamental and informed philosophy of education affirms that learners construct knowledge.
 Information may be transferred through the traditional lecture or broadcast method, but knowledge is built by the individual learner.
-Unfortunately, many within education still embrace the following:

-There is another educational philosophy, which directly influences the learning environment’s meaning and function.
 Learning is primarily a social process.
-This philosophy recognizes that students are social creatures needing feedback to validate their beliefs.
+Students are social creatures needing feedback to validate their beliefs.
 The environments that support the greatest amount of learning are those encouraging and supporting social communication.
 Rather than invest in traditional classroom settings, which were designed for monologs, trusted school leaders design school environments for dialogs.
-School leaders demonstrate Contribution by practicing the discipline of ensuring that every area of the school campus supports dialogs for learning.
 How significant is this?

-The quickest and simplest way to help someone understand its significance is to ask the question, “How significant is your house or apartment?”
+The simplest way to help someone understand significance of a learning environment that supports relationships, is to ask the question, “How significant is your house or apartment?”
 Anyone can instantly answer the question.
-Everyone recognizes the high importance and value of living in a clean, healthy home environment functional to meet the living standards we desire, and which reflects our values.
+Everyone recognizes the high importance and value of living in a clean and healthy home environment – functional to meet the living standards we desire and that reflects our values.
 The same holds true with school buildings and campus facilities.
-They are home environments for students, faculty, and staff a large part of their waking hours.
-Yet, “planning and managing school facilities remains one of the most neglected areas of school administration.”
-That lack of planning and management often results in tremendous levels of teacher distraction; drawing their focus away from teaching.
+Schools are home environments for students, faculty, and staff a large part of their waking hours.
+Yet, “planning and managing school facilities remains one of the most neglected areas of school administration” (Kowalski, 2002).
+The lack of planning and management often results in tremendous levels of teacher distraction; drawing their focus away from teaching.
 Many school leaders have never completed a course on the essential topics of school plant design and management.
 This should concern school owners, boards, and all stakeholders in light of other realities such as: